thibaultdvx/tuto-doc/docs/tutorial/index.rst

     └── transforms
         ├── __init__.py
         ├── noise.py
-        ├── rescale_intensity.py
-        └── to_orientation.py
+        └── rescale_intensity.py

 Create your environment
 ***********************

 You know the recipe: when you start working with a new project, it is highly encouraged to create a new Python environment.
-To do that, put yourself in the ``tuto-doc`` folder, and run:
+To do that, run:

 .. code-block:: bash